 A number of factors can increase a man's risk of getting breast cancer:

 - Growing older: This is the biggest factor.
 Just as is the case for women, risk increases as age increases.
-The median age of men diagnosed with breast cancer is about 67.
-This means that half the men who are diagnosed are over 67 and half are under.
+The average age of men diagnosed with breast cancer is about 68.

 High estrogen levels: Breast cell growth — both normal and abnormal — is stimulated by the presence of estrogen.
 Men can have high estrogen levels as a result of: